-For nearly five decades, Pro Arts has served as an institutional platform which fosters collaboration, the cross-pollination of ideas and artistic excellence in support of the freedom to present challenging, non-commercial work that wouldn’t be possible in other settings.
+For nearly five decades, Pro Arts has served as an institutional platform which fosters collaboration and the cross-pollination of ideas in support of the freedom to present challenging, non-commercial work that wouldn’t be possible in any other setting.

 Pro Arts is among the oldest and most significant institutions for contemporary art in Oakland.
-Founded in 1974 as the Alameda County Neighborhood Arts Program, it soon became a national model for utilizing CETA funds for artists and arts projects under the leadership of John Kreidler.
-By 1980, the organization was renamed, and an emphasis on visual arts and exhibitions became the cornerstone of programming.
+Founded in 1974 as the Alameda County Neighborhood Arts Program, it soon became a national model for utilizing CETA funds for artists and arts projects.
+By 1980, the organization was renamed, and an emphasis on the visual arts became the cornerstone of programming.

 When I joined Pro Arts as the Executive Director in October 2015, my first task was to expand the programming to include a wider range of genres and modes of presentation.
-My second task was to strengthened the organizational commitment to inclusiveness, diversity and equity in all of Pro Arts’ exhibitions and programs.
-I work closely and collaboratively with artist, curators, and cultural producers to develop and realize contemporary work in all media, ranging from installation and performance to interdisciplinary events and public art projects.
+My second task was to strengthen the organizational commitment to inclusiveness, diversity and equity in all of Pro Arts’ operations and programs.
+To that end, I work closely and collaboratively with artist, curators, and cultural organizers to develop and realize contemporary work in all media, ranging from installation and performance to interdisciplinary events and public art projects.
 Under my leadership, Pro Arts gallery’s location in downtown Oakland has transformed into a vibrant meeting spot for artists and the local community, and a catalyst that sparks dialogue and opens up new perspectives.

 During its four decades of existence, Pro Arts has been located in numerous Oakland neighborhoods: West Oakland, Old Oakland, and Jack London Square.
-In 2017, along with Pro Arts Board of Directors’ members, negotiated the first of its kind, long-term, below the market rate lease for our City of Oakland’s owned space, located at Frank H. Ogawa Plaza, thus securing a home for the next five years of operations and programs, right in the heart of downtown Oakland.
+In 2017, I negotiated the first of its kind, long-term lease for our City of Oakland’s owned space, located at Frank H. Ogawa Plaza, right in the heart of downtown Oakland.

-Today, Pro Arts continues to champion new art practices and emerging forms of cultural production, working closely and collaboratively with artists, curators, and community partners to develop and realize contemporary work in all media, ranging from installation and performance to experimental music and public art works.
+Today, Pro Arts continues to champion new art practices and emerging forms of cultural production.
 Annually, we support close to 100 contemporary artists and attract a gallery audience of over 10,000.

 My artistic and programatic institutional approach is multidisciplinary so that we can provide different perspectives on real world or complex problems, offering thus paths for creative resistance.